 1. Barriers for swimming pools

-Pool barriers are not only a great idea, but are also required by law in California.
+Pool barriers and fences are not only a great idea, but are also required by law in California.
 It can be unattractive, but enclosing your backyard oasis can potentially save someone’s life.
 If you’re not worried about the kids since you’re confident in their swimming abilities, here’s something to worry about: the penalties!
 If your pool area is found to be in violation of pool safety requirements during an inspection, you may face fines of up to $6,000.

 2. Swimming pool covers

 While swimming pool covers are not currently covered by law, they do add an additional layer of security to your pool.
 Try to be aware, though, that swimming pool and solar pool covers are not the same things at all.
 Solar pool covers and simple tarps do not qualify as safety covers.
 It’s critical that you understand the distinctions between these two options.

 There are numerous kinds of swimming pool sensors available online that you can use to enhance your pool’s protection.
 If you can’t afford a swimming pool cover because of money constraints or because you already have a different type of pool cover, then security sensors are a good alternative.
 They function by sending an alert, a loud and obnoxious noise, if anything or anyone enters the pool when the sensors are engaged.
 Additionally, there are sensors that can be worn by children that set off an alarm should they get into the water.

 You may also install sensors on your swimming pool gates that will alert you in the event that the fence is opened.
 Modern gate alarms are usually not complicated in design; they simply need to catch your attention once they go off.
 Remember that when it comes to your children’s safety around the swimming pool, you just have seconds to react.

 4. Put up signs and have some safety equipment ready